 Progress bring over 2000 kg to the Station and two arrived during the Blue Dot mission.

 The Dragon spacecraft, built by Space-X, are part of the US commercial space programme and the first commercial spacecraft to dock with the orbital outpost.
 One Dragon arrived during Alexander’s stay: Dragon-4 in June 2014.
 Dragon is the smallest spacecraft to arrive with supplies but it has an important trick up its sleeve: it is the only spacecraft aside from Soyuz that returns to Earth.
 For this reason, Dragon is used to return experiment samples back to the scientists on Earth when needed.

 Cygnus is a commercial spacecraft built by Orbital Sciences.
 Although of different designs, Dragon and Cygnus share mission profiles.
 Both fly close to the Station to be captured by the outpost’s robotic arm for berthing.
 Alexander is trained to grapple both spacecraft and move them safely into contact with his orbiting home with the 20 m-long robotic arm Canadarm-2.

 Cygnus and Dragon both stay attached for about a month.
 At the end of its mission, Cygnus does not return to Earth but burns up in the atmosphere like ATV and Progress.

 Cygnus has the same tried and proven outer shell as many other Space Station structures.
 Columbus, Harmony, Unity and ATV’s ‘skin’ was designed and built in Turin, Italy.
-Cygnus-3 is planned for launch in October 2014.
+Cygnus-2 was launched to the International Space Station on 13 July and left the outpost 16 August 2014.